Our Approach

 We provide our tutors with intensive training, support, and coaching.

 Tutors receive approximately 60 hours of training in the Reading Corps model including foundations of literacy, reading interventions, assessments, progress monitoring, data-based decision making, and positive behavior management from The Literacy Lab’s coaching staff.
-Tutors also receive regular, ongoing coaching at their school site from The Literacy Lab’s Master Coaches.
+Tutors also receive regular, ongoing coaching at their school site from The Literacy Lab’s Coaching Specialists.
 The Literacy Lab is a national replication partner of the Reading Corps model.

 Internal Coach